Hydration, Dehydration, Water, Electrolytes, Health, Performance, Wellness.

 8. Importance of Hydration for Senior Citizens

 Dehydration can be particularly dangerous for seniors, as they are more susceptible to its adverse effects.
-Most people over the age of 60 stop feeling thirsty and stop drinking as result.
+Most people over the age of 60 stop feeling thirsty and stop drinking as a result.
 They rapidly dehydrate when no one is present to prompt them to take fluids.
 The entire body is severely affected by severe dehydration.
-It could result in a sudden loss of mental clarity, reduction in blood pressure, increased heart palpitations, angina (chest discomfort), coma, or even death.
+It could result in a sudden loss of mental clarity, a reduction in blood pressure, increased heart palpitations, angina (chest discomfort), a coma, or even death.
 At age 60, when our bodies only contain slightly more than half the recommended amount of water, this habit of forgetting to drink fluids starts.
 A reduced water reserve is present in people over 60.
 This is a normal aspect of becoming older.

 But there are additional challenges.
 Because their internal balance mechanisms don’t function well, they don’t feel like drinking water even though they are dehydrated.
 People over 60 easily lose moisture, not only because they have less water available, but also because they do not notice when their bodies are dehydrated.
 Even though people over 60 may appear healthy, their entire bodies can be harmed by reactions and chemical processes.
 Here are two warnings: Make it a point to regularly consume liquids.
 Water, juices, teas, coconut water, soups, and fruits high in water, such as watermelon, melon, peaches, and pineapple, as well as orange and tangerine, are examples of liquids.
 The most crucial need is that you consume some liquid every two hours.
 Observe this.
 Be on the lookout for family members and always provide fluids to those over 60.
 Watch them at the same time.
 If you notice that they are refusing liquids and get agitated, breathless, or uncomfortable from day to day.
 Seniors may forget to drink water regularly, leading to dehydration.
 However, several measures can help seniors overcome this tendency and stay hydrated.
 Below are some curative measures to help seniors stay hydrated:

-• Set a routine: Encourage seniors to set a schedule for drinking water regularly throughout the day.
+- Set a routine: Encourage seniors to set a schedule for drinking water regularly throughout the day.
 Set reminders or use apps to ensure that they stay on track.

-• Keep water accessible: Keep a water bottle or a glass of water within reach.
+- Keep water accessible: Keep a water bottle or a glass of water within reach.
 This will serve as a constant reminder to drink water and will make it easier to stay hydrated.

-• Consume water-rich foods: Encourage seniors to consume water-rich foods, such as fruits and vegetables, to supplement their fluid intake.
+- Consume water-rich foods: Encourage seniors to consume water-rich foods, such as fruits and vegetables, to supplement their fluid intake.
 Foods like watermelon, cucumber, and tomatoes contain high water content and can help maintain hydration levels.

-• Provide assistance: If necessary, provide assistance to seniors with mobility issues to fetch water or visit the washroom.
+- Provide assistance: If necessary, provide assistance to seniors with mobility issues to fetch water or visit the washroom.
 This will ensure that they don’t avoid drinking water due to the inconvenience of getting up and going to the washroom.

-• Monitor medications: Certain medications can cause increased urination, leading to dehydration.
+- Monitor medications: Certain medications can cause increased urination, leading to dehydration.
 Ensure that seniors are aware of the side effects of their medications and take the necessary precautions to maintain hydration levels.

-• Consider hydration supplements: In some cases, seniors may need extra support to stay hydrated.
+- Consider hydration supplements: In some cases, seniors may need extra support to stay hydrated.
 Hydration supplements, such as oral rehydration solutions, can help maintain hydration levels and prevent dehydration.

 Dehydration can be dangerous for seniors, but there are several measures to help them stay hydrated.
 Setting a routine, keeping water accessible, consuming water-rich foods, providing assistance, monitoring medications, and considering hydration supplements are all effective measures to maintain hydration levels in seniors.
 Encourage seniors to prioritize their hydration needs and seek medical attention if they experience any symptoms of dehydration.